thielyrics/logo_interpreter/README.md

 ## Introduction ##

-The initial code was written by Thierry and Kaleigh as an assignment for the CS250 Spring 2012 at Hendrix College taught by Dr. Ferrer.
+The initial code was written by Thierry and Kaleigh for an assignment for the CS250 Spring 2012 at Hendrix College taught by Dr. Ferrer.

 ## Overview of the assignment ##